thehackersbrain/berserk/README.md

 Composition rolls up at query time — `red-team` automatically resolves to every tool in `ad-attacks ∪ web ∪ post-exploitation ∪ credentials`.

-Run `berserk profiles` to see all declared profiles with their resolved member counts.
+Run `berserk list --profiles` to see all declared profiles with their resolved member counts.

 ## Adding a tool